clearlinux/clear-linux-documentation/source/guides/kernel/kernel-modules-dkms.rst

 .. _kernel-modules-dkms-install-begin:

-The :command:`kernel-native-dkms` bundle provides the DKMS program and Linux kernel headers, which are required for compiling kernel modules.
+The :command:`kernel-native-dkms` bundle provides the DKMS program and Linux kernel headers, which are placed under :file:`/usr/lib/modules/$(uname -r)/build/include/` and are required to compile kernel modules.

 The :command:`kernel-native-dkms` bundle also: